Pipeline report: Cubs camp

-Every Spring Training, prospects get a chance to show what they can do as they prepare for the season ahead.
-Some are competing for jobs in big league camp, others are prepping for the season as they vie for spots at Minor League affiliates up and down a team's system.
-MLBPipeline.com will be visiting all 30 camps this spring.
-Today, we check in on the Chicago Cubs.
+Every Spring Training, prospects get a chance to show what they can do as they prepare for the upcoming season.
+Some compete for jobs in big league camp, while others vie for spots on Minor League affiliates.
+MLB Pipeline will visit all 30 camps this spring, and today we check in on the Cubs.

 :: MLB Pipeline Spring Training reports ::

 Chicago hasn't been nearly as successful at growing its own pitching.
 Carl Edwards, Kyle Hendricks and Hector Rondon were the only key arms on their 2017 staff who came up through their farm system, and none of them were originally signed by the Cubs.
 That's something they're determined to change.

 "Over the past three or four years, everything we've done through the Draft or international signings, we've focused our time and energy on pitching," farm director Jaron Madison said.
 "We know we have a roster full of young impact players.
 We did a deep dive this offseason, looking at everything we do from our throwing program in the Minor Leagues to when to push players to the next level to communicating with the big league staff, just trying to have synergy on the pitching front.

 "We're definitely emphasizing changing the narrative and developing quality pitching."